shiukaheng/abcd/README.md

     - `pip install -e ./submodules/simple-knn/`

 ## Method 2: .devcontainer
-`NOTE: The CUDA compiled submodules seem to be probelmatic in the devcontainer, perhaps due to library conflicts.
-The devcontainer is not recommended for now.`

 Devcontainers automatically recreate the development environment using Docker.
 It is mainly supported by VSCode but there is [also limited support for other editors](https://containers.dev/supporting).
 Install the relevant extensions, and when you open the repository you should be prompted to enter the container environment.
 First time running might take around 5 minutes to build the environment.